balima78/SyntheticData/README.md

 - [datasynthR](https://github.com/jknowles/datasynthR) - Functions to procedurally generate synthetic data in R for testing and collaboration.
 Allows the user to generate data of known distributional properties with known correlation structures.
 This is useful for testing statistical model data, building functions to operate on very large datasets, or training others in using R!
 - [fabricatr](https://github.com/DeclareDesign/fabricatr) - This package helps researchers imagine what data will look like before they collect it.
 Researchers can evaluate alternative analysis strategies, find the best one given how the data will look, and precommit before looking at the realized data.
 - [fakeR](https://cran.r-project.org/web/packages/fakeR/vignettes/my-vignette.html) - Simulates Data from a Data Frame of Different Variable Types.
 The package contains the functions `simulate_dataset` and `simulate_dataset_ts` to simulate time-independent and time-dependent data.
 It randomly samples character and factor variables from contingency tables and numeric and ordered factors from a multivariate normal distribution.
 It currently supports the simulation of stationary and zero-inflated count time series.
+- [gendata](https://cran.r-project.org/web/packages/gendata/gendata.pdf) - Generate and Modify Synthetic Datasets.
+Set of functions to create datasets using a correlation matrix.
 - [humanleague](https://github.com/virgesmith/humanleague): Synthetic Population Generator.
 An R package for microsynthesising populations from marginal and (optionally) seed data.
 - [OpenSDPsynthR](https://github.com/opensdp/OpenSDPsynthR) - Generate synthetic education data that is realistic for use by analysts across the education sector.
 Synthetic data should be able to be generated on-demand and responsive to inputs from the user.
 - [sdglinkage](https://rdrr.io/cran/sdglinkage/) - Synthetic Data Generation for Linkage Methods Development.
 A tool for synthetic data generation that can be used for linkage method development, with elements of i) gold standard file with complete and accurate information and ii) linkage files that are corrupted as we often see in raw dataset.